AliShady/Sprint1-Individual-Task/README.md

 ## About
-This repository contains the Individual Task for sprint 1.
+This repository contains the Individual Task for sprint 1 excluding part c...since i started late..